Chagrilled/P4-DandoriDesktop/readme.md

 ⌨️ You can also use ctrl+Z to undo any _map entity_ you delete

 ❗`castoc`'s error reporting doesn't seem so good (or it's how I invoke it), and it doesn't actually report a failure.
-If you don't get the full load of toast messages, ending in `Paks copied to "D:/your/output/folder"` then you may want to run the tools manually to see what's going on.
+If you **don't get the full load of toast messages, ending in** `Paks copied to "D:/your/output/folder"` then you may want to run the tools manually to see what's going on.

 ❗For the most part, the app is not fully user-safe and will not try to protect your inputs.
-Therefore, ensure you are keeping your input data in the correct types - array remain strict arrays, lists of strings (like `ignoreList` are correctly formatted - `["Kochappy", "Mush"]`) etc.
+Therefore, ensure you are keeping your input data in the correct types - arrays remain strict arrays, lists of strings (like `ignoreList` are correctly formatted - `["Kochappy", "Mush"]`) etc.

 ### 📦️ Blueprints